bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/CustomizeSILVA.md

 summary.seqs(fasta=e.coli.V4.align)
 ```

-From the last command `summary.seqs` enter the coordinates as start and end position:
+1. From the last command `summary.seqs` enter the coordinates as start and end position and run in `mothur`,
+1. identify and
+1. grab the unique sequences without regard to their alignment,
+1. rename fasta to `align` file and
+1. extract the taxonomic information from the header.

 ```
 screen.seqs(fasta=../silva.full_v138_1.fasta, start=13862, end=23444, maxambig=5)
 pcr.seqs(start=13862, end=23444, keepdots=F)